rperryng/graphql-ruby-hive/README.md

       # for every operation to be sampled at least once, pass an optional proc to generate distinct operation keys
       # returning "default" like so will result in the operation name and document being used as the key
       at_least_once_sampling_keygen: Proc.new { |sampling_context| "default" }

+      report_schema: true,  # publish schema to Hive
+      # mandatory if `report_schema: true`
+      reporting: {
+        # mandatory members of `reporting`
+        author: 'Author of the latest change',
+        commit: 'git sha or any identifier',
+        # optional members of `reporting
+        service_name: '',
+        service_url: '',
+      },
     }
   )